 If you’re shopping for life insurance, you’ve undoubtedly heard the argument to purchase a lower cost term insurance policy and invest the difference rather than choosing a permanent life insurance policy.
 This approach may be well suited for some people, but for others it may not make sound financial sense.
-You'll want to make an informed decision, so it's best to discuss your needs and options with an insurance professional.
-Before you make up your mind, you'll want to consider the following questions:
+New York Life recently commissioned some academic research on this topic, working with a professor from the Wharton Business School.
+You’ll want to make an informed decision, so it’s best to discuss your needs and options with an insurance professional.
+Before you make up your mind, you’ll want to consider the following questions:

 No matter what you may have read in financial advice columns, there is no one “best” type of life insurance.
 What’s best is what is best for you.
 Life insurance is not a “one size fits all” product.
 There is a wide range of permanent life insurance products to choose from, including whole life, modified premium whole life, survivorship whole life, and universal life, each with its own particular benefits, which can be tailored to suit your particular needs.